srph/angular-infinite-scroll/README.md

 ## Important Notes

-Latest versions are still alpha and should not be used for production.
+Latest versions are beta releases and are subject to change; also not recommended for production (although I am using it on an enterprise project).

 ### Why another Infinite Scroll solution?